 For each original note accepted for exchange, the holder of the original note will receive an exchange note having a principal amount equal to that of the surrendered original note.
 The exchange notes will accrue interest from the date of completion of the exchange offer.
 Holders of original notes that are accepted for exchange will receive accrued and unpaid interest on such original notes to, but not including, the date of completion of the exchange offer.
-Such interest will be paid on the first interest payment date for the exchange notes and will be paid to the holders on the relevant record date of the exchange notes issued in respect of the original notes being exchanged.
+Such interest will be paid on the first interest payment date for the exchange notes issued in respect of the original notes being exchanged.
 Interest on the original notes being exchanged in the exchange offer will cease to accrue on the date of completion of the exchange offer.